 The Best Ways to Experience Golf in Charlotte

-Whether you’re invested enough in your personal record to drink Arnold Palmers for good luck before a round of 18 or are really only interested in claiming a hole-in-one for family bragging rights, there is a golf game here for you in the Queen City, where public courses, driving ranges, golf schools and lessons, and gamer golf abound.
+Whether you’re invested enough in your personal record to drink Arnold Palmers for good luck before a round of 18 or are really only interested in claiming a hole-in-one for family bragging rights, there is a golf game here for you in the Queen City.

-Novice golfers starting out at a laid-back pace may prefer one of the area’s more affordable county-owned public courses.
-Located minutes from Uptown, the once overlooked Dr. Charles L. Sifford Golf Course at Revolution Park went through a $10 million renovation in 2010, which included the addition of a driving range, new pro shop and full-service snack bar to the nine-hole course.
+One of the area’s more affordable county-owned public courses and located just minutes from Uptown, the once overlooked course went through a $10 million renovation in 2010, which included the addition of a driving range, new pro shop and full-service snack bar to the nine-hole course.

-Packing four sets of tees measuring between 5,080 and 7,000 yards, plus 67 bunkers and a harrowing ninth hole that forces even the most experienced golfer to choke down on his grip, Highland Creek Golf Club in University City has been dubbed the city’s most challenging public course.
+This course packs four sets of tees measuring between 5,080 and 7,000 yards, plus 67 bunkers and a harrowing ninth hole that forces even the most experienced golfer to choke down on his grip.
+Highland Creek Golf Club in University City has been dubbed the city’s most challenging public course.

-While Leatherman Golf Learning Center in South Charlotte may be best known for its double-decker driving range, putting and chipping green, and practice sand trap, housed within the center’s grounds is a golf school led by PGA Class-A professional Chris Leatherman.
+Located in South Charlotte, Leatherman Golf Learning Center may be best known for its double-decker driving range, putting and chipping green, and practice sand trap, but housed within the center’s grounds is a golf school led by PGA Class-A professional Chris Leatherman.
 Programs range from individual lessons to group sessions.
 Also popular at Leatherman are the demo day offerings in which golfers can try before they buy.

 Golf doesn’t always have to be about collared shirts, swanky clubhouses and the perfect back-swing; it can just be about the fun.
 Around Charlotte, family-friendly golf hubs are working to make that more of an everyday thing.

-Adventure Landing in Pineville falls along the traditional lines of putt-putt, with three 18-hole miniature golf courses that are sprinkled with challenging but fun obstacles, like tunnels, waterfalls and mountains.
-Adventure Landing also features go-kart racing, bumper boats, kiddie rides and batting cages, giving it a full-on miniature amusement park feel.
+Located in Pineville, this fun park falls along the traditional lines of putt-putt, with three 18-hole miniature golf courses that are sprinkled with challenging but fun obstacles, like tunnels, waterfalls and mountains.
+Funtasticks Charlotte also features go-kart racing, bumper boats and kiddie rides, giving it a full-on miniature amusement park feel.